openforcefield/openff-interchange/docs/using/intro.md

 simulation-ready systems for all major molecular mechanics codes with the Open Force Field software stack.
-Interchange aims to support systems created with the [OpenFF Toolkit], which can be converted to `Interchange` objects by applying a SMIRNOFF force field from the Toolkit or a [Foyer] force field.
+Interchange aims to support systems created with the [OpenFF Toolkit], which can be converted to `Interchange` objects by applying a SMIRNOFF force field from the Toolkit.
 The `Interchange` object can then produce input files for downstream molecular mechanics software suites.
 At present, it supports Amber and OpenMM.
 GROMACS, and LAMMPS support is in place but experimental, and support for CHARMM is